The action of an inverse semigroup on its Stone-\v{C}ech compactification: The Stone- Cech transformation groupoid of an inverse semigroup

 \begin{cor} If $\cS\ltimes\beta\cS$ is Hausdorff, then Exel's tight groupoid of $\cS$, Exel's universal groupoid of $\cS$, and Paterson's universal groupoid of $\cS$ are all Hausdorff. \end{cor}

+For more details, Exel's universal and tight groupoid constructions can be found in \cite{EXEL}; Paterson's universal groupoid construction can be found in \cite{P}.
 Negating Corollary~\ref{cor:clopen_action} then shows that we can find many examples where $\cS\ltimes\beta\cS$ is not Hausdorff (and hence not principal), namely any example where the tight groupoid is not Hausdorff.
-See \cite[Example~5.6]{CEPSS} for an example arising from the Grigorchuk group.
+See \cite{CEPSS}*{Example~5.6} for an example arising from the Grigorchuk group.